yourvza/Your-Express-Note-Taker/README.md

 ## Installation

-Make sure you require file system along with inquirer
+- Requires Node and express.js
+- clone the repo using git clone
+- npm install all dependencies

 ## Usage

-- Requires Node and express.js
-- You can view the note taker on render or through copying the repo:Npm install-Npm start
+- You can view the note taker on render or through copying the repo and typing npm start
 - https://your-express-note-taker.onrender.com/
 - https://github.com/yourvza/Your-Express-Note-Taker